Are PRP (platelet-rich plasma) injections worth it for joint pain? Photo by RF._.studio

 The conventional story is simple: Your bones are degenerating as they rub against each other, and this causes pain.
 You can verify this in an x-ray.
 However, research consistently shows that the severity of arthritis in an x-ray has no link at all to the experience of pain.

 Put another way, you can show bone-on-bone, grade four osteoarthritis in an x-ray, and have no symptoms.
 The same is true for cartilage damage, labral tears, and tendon damage–x-rays that show damage can’t be linked directly to the experience of pain.
-Research actually shows that you can have no signs of arthritis in an x-ray and still have symptoms of pain and immobility.
+Research shows that you can have no signs of arthritis in an x-ray and still have symptoms of pain and immobility.
+You can have a lot of arthritis and have no complaints at all!

 No, I'm not just making this up.